Chart Color Schemes

 Bells Creek's residents boast exceedingly positive health performance metrics with a fairly standard level of common health conditions seen across both young and old age cohorts

-Mental health issues and asthma are the most common medical conditions in the area, affecting 7.7% and 6.8% of residents respectively.
-A total of 77.6% of residents declare themselves completely clear of medical ailments, compared to 66.2% across the rest of Queensland.
-The area has 10.0% of residents aged 65 and over (782 people), which is lower than the 22.3% in the rest of Queensland.
+Mental health issues affect 7.7%, while asthma impacts 6.8% of residents.
+A total of 77.6% report being free from medical ailments, compared to 66.2% in the rest of Queensland.
+The area has 10.1% (481 people) aged 65 and over, lower than the 22.3% in the rest of Queensland.

 Frequently Asked Questions - Health